We invite applications from researchers with skills and interests from some or all of the following fields of research:

 To date, the GDW 2017-2019 series has trained 73 researchers (43 women, 30 men) of which ~25% were international scientists.
 Post-workshop participant surveys gave high scores for GDW workshops with a cumulative average of 4.7 of 5 for overall scientific value and 4.8 of 5 for overall venue experience.

-Pre-Workshop Clinic: An optional Command Line Pre-Workshop Clinic will be offered by two of our instructors Bob Fitak, Ph.D. and Mark Stenglein Ph.D. on May 31, 2020 to help you brush up on your computer skills.
+Pre-Workshop Clinic: An optional, one day, Command Line Pre-Workshop Clinic will be offered by two of our instructors Bob Fitak, Ph.D. and Mark Stenglein Ph.D. on August 1, 2021 to help you brush up on your computer skills.
 If interested, please sign up on the Applicant Information PDF part of the application package.

 How to Apply